 Step 2: Submit the FUSION Workshop Proposal Form on or before July 31st at 12:00 noon Eastern.

 Step 3: Qualify

 Selection is based on meeting the workshop needs defined and the speakers' qualifications to present on the proposed subject matter.
-All proposals will be reviewed and decided by the Speaker Engagement Committee and notifications will be e-mailed no later than September 20th, 2020.
+All proposals will be reviewed and decided by the Speaker Engagement Committee.

 Our goal is to provide balanced workshops that meet a variety of interests of conference attendees.
 We aim to provide specific, action-focused workshops that provide attendees with knowledge they can take back and apply to their own farms and daily lives.
 Please keep in mind that the FUSION workshops must be issue-oriented and content-rich.
 Workshops may not be used to sell products and services.